 When should I arrive to Ecuador?

 You should arrive on day one of the itinerary.
-You will spend that night in Quito before departing for the islands on the morning of day two.
+You will spend that night in Guayaquil before departing for the islands on the morning of day two.

 What is the best way to get to the Galapagos Islands?

-From the U.S. and Canada there are daily flights via Houston, Los Angeles, Atlanta, New York and Miami, to Quito, Ecuador.
+From the U.S. and Canada there are daily flights via Houston, Los Angeles, Atlanta, New York and Miami, to Guayaquil, Ecuador.

 Do you arrange international air to Ecuador?